scrum101/scrum101.github.io/glossary.md

 **Scrum Roles** there are only three: product owner, Scrum Master, team member

-**Self Organization** the principle that those closest to the work best know how to do the work, so set clear goals and boundaries and let them make all tactical and implementation decisions, cf. Emergence, Empiricism
+**Self Organization**<a name="self-organisation"></a> the principle that those closest to the work best know how to do the work, so set clear goals and boundaries and let them make all tactical and implementation decisions, cf. Emergence, Empiricism

 **Spike** a short, time-boxed piece of research, usually technical, on a single story that is intended to provide just enough information that the team can estimate the size of the story

 **Sprint** a time boxed iteration

-S**print Backlog** Defines the work for a sprint, represented by the set of tasks that must be completed to realize the sprint's goals, and selected set of product backlog items.
+**Sprint Backlog** Defines the work for a sprint, represented by the set of tasks that must be completed to realize the sprint's goals, and selected set of product backlog items.

 **Sprint Burndown** <a name="sprint-burndown"></a> a visible chart that indicates on a daily basis the amount of work remaining in the sprint.